kudobuilder/operators/repository/zookeeper/docs/latest/configuration.md

             -p MEMORY=1Gi \
             -p DISK_SIZE=5Gi \
 ```

+##### Ports

 The parameter `CLIENT_PORT`(default: 2181) sets the port for listening to client requests.
 Similarly, `SERVER_PORT`(default: 2888) is used to set port on which zookeeper will listen for requests from other servers in the ensemble and `ELECTION_PORT`(default: 3888) can be used to set the port on which the Zookeeper process will perform leader election.

 ##### Storage